How to write a winning grant proposal.Don’t let fear of writing keep you from applying for top

 - State all indirect costs and overhead associated with

 If you want to learn more, many nonprofit outfits themselves offer some helpful grant tips and advice.
-To see a great video on the process, check out MHZ Worldview, a nonprofit TV station.
-See how to watch MHZ Worldview online.
+To see a great video on the process, check out BRIC TV, a nonprofit TV station.
+See how to watch BRIC TV online.

 Need more help?
 Hired Gun's professional grant writers are experienced and affordable.